 Time to read: 3 minutes.
 Frustrated with LinkedIn InMail prospecting?
 Emails going un-responded to?
 I recently discovered how to write an effective InMail.
 You know, messages that get response.
 I’ll share how to provoke potential buyers to reply—by writing in a specific way.
 This gives you a response and the chance to qualify them.
-Here’s the technique and a few templates to get more response.
+Here’s the style technique and a few templates to get more response.

 I’m serious.
-When prospecting using email or InMail, don’t ask for an appointment.
+When prospecting using email or InMail, do not ask for an appointment.
 Be careful.
 Don’t lose track of the more important, basic goal: Earning permission to start a dialogue.
 Especially if you’re selling something a potential buyer doesn’t know they need—yet.
 Or if you’re selling a service that requires a longer sales-cycle, consulting or education to “prime” the customer to buy.

 So here’s how to write the most effective InMail template for sales introductions.
 Actually, it’s more like a formula than cut-and-paste template.
 Will it work for you, in your setting?
 Yes.
 Because it’s built for flexibility.

 I was inspired by Greg Ciotti when creating this approach.